 ii.
 For both the DR and the SR, assign loan balances either to exactly match each policy’s utilization or to reflect average utilization over a model segment or sub-segments.

 iii.
 Model policy loan interest in a manner consistent with policy provisions and with the scenario.
-In calculating the DR and SR, include interest paid in cash as a positive policy loan cash flow in that projection interval, per Section 4.A.4, but do not include interest added to the loan balance as a policy loan cash flow.
+In calculating the DR and SR, include interest paid in cash as a positive policy loan cash flow in that projection interval, per Section 7.B.1.j, but do not include interest added to the loan balance as a policy loan cash flow.
 (The increased balance will require increased repayment cash flows in future projection intervals.)

 iv.
 Model policy loan principal repayments, including those that occur automatically upon death or surrender.
-In calculating the DR and the SR, include policy loan principal repayments as a positive policy loan cash flow, per Section 4.A.4.
+In calculating the DR and the SR, include policy loan principal repayments as a positive policy loan cash flow, per Section 7.B.1.j.

 v.
 Model additional policy loan principal.
-In calculating the deterministic and SR, include additional policy loan principal as a negative policy loan cash flow, per Section 4.A.4 (but do not include interest added to the loan balance as a negative policy loan cash flow).
+In calculating the DR and SR, include additional policy loan principal as a negative policy loan cash flow, per Section 7.B.1.j (but do not include interest added to the loan balance as a negative policy loan cash flow).

 vi.
 Model any investment expenses allocated to policy loans and include them either with policy loan cash flows or insurance expense cash flows.